metaseed/metaGo/README.md

 Metago tries to make your keyboard⌨ to you as meaningful as a kitchen knife to a master chef👩‍🍳.

 <br>
-Metago as an free tool, currently is maintained and developed by me in my spare time🌙⏳, if you think it's useful to you or even indispensable like some of our users, please support me, just buy me a drink☕ would be a great inspiration for me, which means there is someone really like it. 😊
+Metago as a free tool, currently is maintained and developed by me in my spare time🌙⏳, if you think it's useful to you or even indispensable like some of our users, please support me, just buy me a drink☕ would be a great inspiration for me, which means there is someone really like it. 😊

 Give me a  [github⭐](https://github.com/metaseed/metago)
 <table align="center" width="68%" border="0">